regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   // id is the unique identifier of the contract. uint64 id = 1;

-  // funder is the address of the account funding the project and receiving a
+  // investor is the address of the account funding the project and receiving a
-  // share of future credits issued from the project. string funder = 2;
+  // percentage of future credits issued from the project. string investor = 2;

-  // volume_percentage is the percent of all credits issued that the funder will
-  // receive.
-  string volume_percentage = 3;

-  // funds is the token denom and amount the funder is providing in return for
+  // bid_price is the price per credit the investor is paying in return for
+  // the specified amount of future credits issued.
+The bid price must be
+  // greater than or equal to the ask price defined within the contract and
+  // only the ask price will be charged at the time of investment. cosmos.base.v1beta1.Coin bid_price = 3;

-  // the specified volume percentage.
-The required amount is determined based on
+  // amount is the total amount of future credits issued that the investor is
+  // purchasing and will receive over time with each credit issuance based on
-  // the volume percentage provided and only the required amount is sent. cosmos.base.v1beta1.Coin funds = 4;
+  // the volume percentage defined within the contract. string amount = 4;

   // auto_retire determines whether the credits will be automatically retied upon
   // issuance (i.e. the issuance policy will be set to auto-retire). bool auto_retire = 5;

-  // retirement_jurisdiction is the jurisdiction of the funder.
-A jurisdiction is
+  // retirement_jurisdiction is the jurisdiction of the investor.
+A jurisdiction
-  // only required if auto-retire is enabled. string retirement_jurisdiction = 6;
+  // is only required if auto-retire is enabled. string retirement_jurisdiction = 6;
 }
 ```